 Offer In Compromise works when assets and income are low compared to the debt total

 The first thing to look at is assets.
-If you have more assets than the tax debt, you chances are not that good.
-There are exceptions and we have had Offers approved when a client had a very low value home, when a property could not be sold after being listed, and when the property was needed to make income.
+If you have more assets than the tax debt, your chances are not that good.
+There are exceptions and we have had Offers approved when a client had a very low-value home, when a property could not be sold after being listed, and when the property was needed to make income.

 Dissipated assets can ruin your Offer